-Sharon Rowlands, age 62, has served as a member of our Board since January 2019.
-Since January 2019, Ms. Rowlands has served as Chief Executive Officer and President of Web.com, a leading web technology company.
+Sharon Rowlands, age 63, has served as a member of our Board since January 2019.
+Since February 2021, Ms. Rowlands has served as Chief Executive Officer and President of Newfold Digital, a web hosting and domain registration company.
+Additionally, since January 2019, Ms. Rowlands has served as Chief Executive Officer and President of Web.com, a leading web technology company, which was renamed Newfold Digital in February 2021 after a merger with Endurance Web Presence.
 She served as President of USA Today Network Marketing Solutions at Gannett Co. from October 2017 to January 2019.
 Previously, Ms. Rowlands served as the Chief Executive Officer and member of the board of directors of ReachLocal, Inc., an Internet-based advertising and marketing company which specialized in search engine marketing, marketing analytics, and display advertising, from April 2014 to January 2019.
 Ms. Rowlands has served as a member of board of directors of The Glimpse Group, a virtual reality products provider, since October 2017, and Pegasystems Inc., a provider of software automation solutions, since April 2016.
 Our Board believes that Ms. Rowlands' extensive business expertise and experience across the financial services, media and information and digital marketing sectors qualifies her to serve on our Board.